CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M01b-Gettingstarted.md

 By the end of this lab, you will be able to create and explore a project in **Microsoft Foundry**, deploy a generative AI model, and connect an application to the deployed model using project credentials.

-1. **Create a Microsoft Foundry project**: You will learn how to access the Microsoft Foundry portal, configure project settings such as subscription, resource group, and region, and create a project to organize AI models and resources.
+1. **Create a project in Microsoft Foundry**: You will learn how to access the Microsoft Foundry portal, configure project settings such as subscription, resource group, and region, and create a project to organize AI models and resources.

 2. **Explore the Microsoft Foundry portal and Azure resources**: You will navigate the Foundry portal to understand its key sections and view the Azure resources that support your Foundry project.